Cut-based Conflict Analysis in Mixed Integer Programming: Reduction Techniques for Pure Binary Programs

 \section{Reduction Techniques for Pure Binary Programs}

 \Cref{algo:CA} shows the base algorithm for all variants of cut-based conflict analysis considered in this paper.
 The algorithm is initialized with an infeasible state $\state{\nidx,\bidx}$ and a conflicting constraint $\conflictcon$ in $\state{\nidx,\bidx}$.
 First, the learned conflict constraint $\learnedcon$ is set to the conflict constraint $\conflictcon$.
-In each iteration, we extract the variable $\varr$ whose bound was changed in $\state{\nidx,\bidx}$.
+In each iteration, the state $\state{\nidx,\bidx}$ is set to the smallest state, with respect to the lexicographic order, such that the learned conflict constraint is infeasible, and we extract the variable $\varr$ whose bound was changed in $\state{\nidx,\bidx}$.
 If the bound change was due to propagation of a constraint, then we extract the reason constraint $\reasoncon$ that propagated~$\varr$.
 In line \ref{line:reduce} we ``reduce'' the reason constraint such that the resolvent, \ie linear combination, of $\learnedcon$ and the reduced reason $\reasoncon$ (Line \ref{line:resolve}) that cancels $\varr$ remains infeasible.
 The learned conflict constraint is set to the resolvent, which can then be strengthened in Line \ref{line:strengthen} by, e.g., applying coefficient tightening as in SAT resolution conflict analysis.
-Finally, the state $\state{\nidx,\bidx}$ is set to the smallest state, with respect to the lexicographic order, such that the resolvent is infeasible.
-We continue this process until we reach an FUIP ($\learnedcon$ is \emph{asserting}) or $\learnedcon$ proves global infeasibility.
+We continue this process until we reach an FUIP ($\learnedcon$ is \emph{asserting}) or $\learnedcon$ proves global infeasibility. {\textnormal{reduce}} {\textnormal{resolve}} {\textnormal{strengthen}}